Last Updated on

-Keywords are the words which signify what a webpage (and a blog) is all about.
+Keywords are the words that signify what a webpage (and a blog) is all about.

 They’re the words which search engines use to determine what pages are going to be the best ones to display when people search for a topic.

 If you identify the right keywords and use them in your content correctly, your site will rank high in the search results.
 When you’re near the top of the first page of results, you’ll gain a ton of visibility from people searching for what you’re providing.